-Michelle Lange is an occupational therapist with 30 years of experience and has been in private practice, Access to Independence, for over 10 years.
-She is a well-respected lecturer, both nationally and internationally and has authored numerous texts, chapters, and articles.
-She is the co-editor of Seating and Wheeled Mobility: a clinical resource guide, editor of Fundamentals in Assistive Technology, 4th ed., NRRTS Continuing Education Curriculum Coordinator and Clinical Editor of Directions magazine.
+Michelle Lange is an occupational therapist with over 38 years of experience and has been in private practice, Access to Independence, for over 19 years.
+She is a well-respected lecturer, both nationally and internationally, and has authored numerous texts, chapters, and articles.
+She is the co-editor of Seating and Wheeled Mobility: a clinical resource guide ($1^{st} \& 2^{nd}$ eds).
 Michelle is a RESNA Fellow and member of the Clinician Task Force.
-Michelle is a certified ATP, certified SMS and is a Senior Disability Analyst of the ABDA.
+Michelle is a RESNA certified ATP and SMS.